praveen204/Postback-Delivery/README.md

       ] <br />
     }<br /></h4>

-v) Before submitting, make sure to run the **delivery_agent.go** to see response details using the following command:
+v) Before submitting, make sure to run the **delivery_agent.go**  in the server to see response details using the following command:

 **go run delivery_agent.go**

 vi) Now click submit in POSTMAN for the request.
 A response of “Pushing to Redis Successful!” appears in POSTMAN.

 vii) Each of the post back objects generated using the request’s data  will be pushed to redis list and response will be generated.
-The running **delivery_agent.go** shows the logs of result in the console for our reference.
+The running **delivery_agent.go** shows the logs of result in the console  of the server(165.227.0.65) for our reference.

 INFO: 2017/10/08 05:32:50.600462 /root/go/src/github.com/praveen204/Postback-delivery/delivery_agent.go:88: <B>Delivering URL: < http://<i></i>localhost/printMethod.php/data?title=Gopher&image=https://<i></i>blog.golang.org/gopher/gopher.png&foo=  >  method: GET </B>
 INFO: 2017/10/08 05:32:50.602125 /root/go/src/github.com/praveen204/Postback-delivery/delivery_agent.go:55: <B>Received response from: < http://<i></i>localhost/printMethod.php/data?title=Gopher&image=https://<i></i>blog.golang.org/gopher/gopher.png&foo= > </B>